adammiller1/architecture-center/docs/anti-patterns/chatty-io/index.md

 ### Implementing a single logical operation as a series of HTTP requests

 This often happens when developers try to follow an object-oriented paradigm, and treat remote objects as if they were local objects in memory.
 This can result in too many network round trips.
-For example, the following Web API exposes the individual properties of `User` objects through individual HTTP GET methods.
+For example, the following web API exposes the individual properties of `User` objects through individual HTTP GET methods.

 ```csharp
 public class UserController : ApiController